On the quotient of the homology cobordism group by Seifert spaces: Tensor products of almost iota-complexes

 The case $C+C(M)$ where we add rather than subtract $C(M)$ follows by dualizing.
 The obvious tensor product basis for $C-C(M)$ is schematically depicted in Figure \ref{fig:bigbasischange} (where we have arbitrarily chosen signs in front of each $C(n_k)$).
 Using the inductive hypothesis applied to $C$, this complex has $5(4m+1)$ generators.

 Our strategy will be to split off subcomplexes by change-of-basis moves paralleling those defined for $C_1$ and $C_2$.
 We begin by comparing the leftmost 25 generators of $C'$.
 Label these $a$ through $y$, as usual.
-Applying the appropriate change of basis based as in Figure \ref{fig:C1} if the coefficient of $C(n_1)$ is negative and as in Figure \ref{fig:C2} if the coefficient of $C(n_1)$ is positive results in the second row of Figure \ref{fig:bigbasischange}.
+We begin by letting $n_1$ assume the role of $N$ from the previous argument, so that applying the appropriate change of basis based as in Figure \ref{fig:C1} if the coefficient of $C(n_1)$ is negative and as in Figure \ref{fig:C2} if the coefficient of $C(n_1)$ is positive results in the second row of Figure \ref{fig:bigbasischange}.
 Note that in the first case, there is an additional subtlety: since we replace $u, v, w, x$ with $u', v', w', x'$ respectively, we are in danger of changing the dashed red arrows entering/exiting $u, v, w$, and $x$ on the right.
 To check that this does not happen, we consider two cases: \begin{enumerate} \item Suppose that there are dashed red arrows entering $u, v, w, x$ from the right.
 We claim that in order for this to happen, we must have $n_1 > M$.
 Indeed, because $C$ is fully simplified, if $n_1=M$, then all subsequent terms in our sum are $-C(M)$, in which case $u, v, w, x$ would have dashed red arrows exiting them, rather than entering.
 Hence $n_1 > M$.
 But this shows that

 which means that the original dashed red arrows hold modulo $U$. \item Suppose that there are dashed red arrows exiting $u, v, w, x$ to the right.
 Then we can explicitly check that the dashed red arrows exiting $u', v', w', x'$ are unchanged: